MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 ### File analysis

-Microsoft Defender SmartScreen determines whether a downloaded app or app installer is potentially malicious by:
+Microsoft Defender SmartScreen determines whether a downloaded app or app installer is potentially malicious based on many criteria, such as download traffic, download history, past anti-virus results and URL reputation.

+- Files with a known safe reputation will download without any notification.
+- Files with a known malicious reputation show a warning to let the user know that the file is unsafe and has been reported as malicious.
+- Files that are unknown show a warning to let the user know that the download doesn't have a known footprint and advising caution.
+- Files that are unknown show a warning to let the user know that the download doesn't have a known footprint and advising caution.
-- Checking downloaded files against reported malicious software sites and programs known to be unsafe sources.
-If it finds a match, Microsoft Defender SmartScreen shows a warning to let the user know that the site might be malicious.
+- Files with a known malicious reputation show a warning to let the user know that the file is unsafe and has been reported as malicious.
-- Checking downloaded files against a dynamic record of files that are well known and downloaded by many Windows users.
-If the file isn't on that list, Microsoft Defender SmartScreen shows a warning, advising caution.

 > [!CAUTION]
 > By default, Microsoft Defender SmartScreen lets users bypass warnings.
 Because this user interaction is potentially risky, we recommend that you review these [recommended group policy settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-smartscreen/windows-defender-smartscreen-available-settings#recommended-group-policy-and-mdm-settings-for-your-organization).

+> [!TIP]
+> You can experiment with the various Microsoft Defender SmartScreen experiences using our [demo site](https://demo.smartscreen.msft.net/)

 ## Microsoft Defender SmartScreen and user privacy

 Microsoft Defender SmartScreen keeps users safe while they browse the internet by using a reputation check system.
 Microsoft Edge passes relevant information about the URL or file to the Microsoft Defender SmartScreen service to start the reputation check.
 The check compares the website or file against dynamic lists of sites and files that are known to be dangerous.
 All requests to the Microsoft Defender SmartScreen service are made with TLS encryption.
-The service returns the results of the reputation check, which might lead to Microsoft Edge blocking the site or file.
+The service returns the results of the reputation check, which might lead to Microsoft Edge showing a warning for the site or file.
 These results are stored locally on the device.

 The Microsoft Defender SmartScreen service stores data about the reputation checks and builds a database of known malicious URLs and files.
 This data is stored on secure Microsoft servers and is only used for Microsoft security services.
 This data will never be used to identify or target users in any way.
 Clearing browsing cache clears all locally stored Microsoft Defender SmartScreen URL data.
 Clearing download history will remove any locally stored SmartScreen data about file downloads.